tomaspukowiec/angular-create-web-component/README.md

 4. Make your required changes in the custom element component
 5. For your Development server change content of index.html file.
 Replace <code>\<app-root><\/app-root></code> with <code>\<my-element><\/my-element></code>
-6. Development server will work
+6. Development server will work and show content of our custom element
 7. We need to build, extract and bundle all required code to be able use it externally\
     a.